GraphicsProgramming/learnd3d11/docs/1-introduction/1-3-basics/1-3-5-models.md

 # Models

+!!! error
+	Please note that this chapter is unfinished and will be finished up at some point in the future.

 After being able to load and display an 3D cube the next step is getting some more exciting stuff on screen.
 Models are the next step!